Could Solar Have Reduced the Impact of the 2021 Texas Freeze?

 Takeaways From the 2021 Texas Freeze

-The 2021 Texas freeze was a crushing blow to the state and its population.
-The event highlighted a major problem in Texas’s electrical infrastructure and led to hundreds of deaths.
+The 2021 Texas freeze was a crushing blow to the state and, much more importantly, to Texans.
+The event highlighted a major problem in the Texas electrical infrastructure and led to hundreds of deaths.

-But now, Texans, Texas businesses and the Texas legislature can learn from the disaster and make better decisions in the future when it comes to generating, transmitting and storing energy.
+But for now, Texans, Texas businesses and the Texas legislature can learn from the disaster and make better decisions when it comes to generating, transmitting and storing energy.

-City and statewide solar rebates and incentives, as well as the federal solar investment tax credit (which was recently raised to 30%), make it easier to go solar.
-More reliable energy solutions provide a higher rate of energy independence and allow the state to better protect its citizens from future climate-related catastrophes.
+City and statewide solar rebates and incentives, as well as the federal solar investment tax credit (which recently increased to 30%), make it easier to go solar.
+More reliable energy solutions provide greater energy independence and allow the state to better protect Texans from future climate-related crises.

-At Freedom Solar Power, we want you to feel secure in the face of emergencies.
-We’ll help you better equip your home or business with solar to start preparing for the worst.
+At Freedom Solar Power, our staff members have decades of experience.
+And we want you to feel secure in the face of emergencies like power outages (we’re Texas natives, after all).
+That’s only one reason we’ll equip your home or business with solar, and you’ll be prepared for the worst.

-Contact us by calling (800) 504-2337 or completing our inquiry form — one of our solar specialists will be in touch!
+Call us at (800) 504-2337 or fill out our inquiry form — one of our energy consultants will be in touch!

 Featured image via Pixabay